frontenddogma/web-development-glossary/manuscript/m.md

 Mutation
 : In JavaScript, a change of the DOM tree or a change of object properties.

+Mutual authentication
+: The mutual authenticating of two parties at the same time, in an authentication protocol.
+Mutual authentication is a default mode of authentication in some protocols (IKE, SSH) and optional in others (TLS).
+Mutual authentication is desired in verification schemes that transmit sensitive data, in order to ensure data security.
+It can be accomplished with two types of credentials: usernames and passwords, and public key certificates.&nbsp;[†](#w-mutual-authentication)

+Mutual TLS authentication
+: Mutual authentication including client-to-server authentication using client-side X.509 certificates. mTLS is more often used in business-to-business (B2B) applications, where a limited number of programmatic and homogeneous clients are connecting to specific web services, the operational burden is limited, and security requirements are usually higher as compared to consumer environments.&nbsp;[†](#w-mutual-authentication)

 MVC
 : → Model-View-Controller